Want to know more about how rail-trails get built and maintained in America? Check out our trail-building 101 FAQ below. Happy reading!

 What Is a Rail-with-Trail?

 A rail-with-trail is a public pathway that runs parallel to an active rail line.
-Currently, there are more than 200 known rails-with-trails across the country.
+As of 2015, there are more than 240 rails-with-trails in the United States.

 The relationship between the trail and the rail varies depending on the community, and rails-with-trails operate under a wide variety of conditions.
 The rail and trail share an easement and are sometimes separated by extensive fencing.
 Some trails are adjacent to high-speed, high-frequency trains while others run alongside tourist railroads and slow-moving excursion trains.
 Rails-with-trails can also provide a unique opportunity for connecting non-motorized transportation with public transportation, such as when a trail leads to a train station.